jaikasera/micrograd/README.md

 - **Added Sigmoid Activation:** Added sigmoid activation function support in both `value.py` and `mlp.py`.
 - **Refactoring:** Cleaned up and improved comments for clarity.
 - **Separate Topological Sort:** Extracted and implemented a topological sort utility inside the `Value` class for proper backpropagation order.

----

-## Credits

-This implementation is based on the work of Andrej Karpathy and his work on micrograd.